letrastudio/jekyll-i18n/README.markdown

     └── 2018-01-01-hello.markdown
 ```

-If you want to localize your permalinks, feel free to use different filenames for each locale.
+To localize permalinks, different filenames can be set for each locale.
 We’ll add front matter to match them up later.

 ```
-├── _pages
-│   ├── about.markdown
+├── about.markdown
-│   ├── blog.markdown
+├── blog.markdown
-│   ├── index.markdown
+├── index.markdown
-│   └── photos.markdown
+├── photos.markdown
 ├── _pages_pt
 │   ├── blog.markdown
 │   ├── fotografias.markdown
 │   ├── index.markdown
-┆   └── sobre.markdown
+│   └── sobre.markdown
 ```

 It’s not necessary for each locale to have a copy of every collection, or every file — content can be asymmetric.